TUBAF-IUZ-LiaScript/EF_Maths_23/Maths_vocab_quiz.md

 > [[ ]] cylinder

     {{4}}
-If you've got the hang of the vocabulary for set theory then give yourself a pat on the back.
+If you've got the hang of the vocabulary for set theory then give yourself a pat on the back ;-)